thewca/wca-regulations/wca-regulations.md

 ## <article-Z><optional><optional> Article Z: Optional Regulations

-Organization teams may adopt optional regulations to facilitate the administration of the competition.
+Organisation teams may adopt optional regulations to facilitate the administration of the competition.
 The WCA Board must approve any optional regulations for a competition.

-- Z1) The organization team may require competitors to submit puzzles during registration.
+- Z1) The organisation team may require competitors to submit puzzles during registration.
-- Z2) The organization team may limit the number of events per competitor.
+- Z2) The organisation team may limit the number of events per competitor.
-- Z3) The organization team may select competitors who directly qualify for certain rounds of certain events based on the results of specific previous competitions.
+- Z3) The organisation team may select competitors who directly qualify for certain rounds of certain events based on the results of specific previous competitions.
-- Z4) The organization team may limit the number of competitors per event or per competition, on either a "first come first serve" basis or based upon qualification results or rankings in the WCA world rankings of a previously announced calendar date.
+- Z4) The organisation team may limit the number of competitors per event or per competition, on either a "first come first serve" basis or based upon qualification results or rankings in the WCA world rankings of a previously announced calendar date.
-- Z5) The organization team may prohibit competitors from participating in specific combinations of events.
+- Z5) The organisation team may prohibit competitors from participating in specific combinations of events.